Skip to main content

 7. Better Social Skills

-Children from collaborative parenting environments tend to have better social skills.
+Children who grew up in a collaborative parenting environment tend to have better social skills.
 They learn empathy, cooperation, and conflict resolution, which are essential for building healthy relationships.
+By observing parents who communicate respectfully and work together, children learn strategies for solving interpersonal problems and considering others’ needs.
+These skills help them interact well with peers and build positive friendships.

 Potential Outcomes of Not Practicing Collaborative Parenting